 - Ordering more food when you aren’t hungry

-- Buying magazines that don’t get read
+- Buying magazines you don’t read

 - Treating yourself to flowers